 Ferd strongly emphasises liquidity and assumes that the return from financial investments shall contribute to cover current interest costs.
 Hence, it is important that Ferd's balance sheet is liquid, and that the possibility to realise assets corresponds well with the term of the debt.
 Ferd has determined that under normal market conditions, at least 4 billion kroner of the financial investments shall comprise assets that can be realised within a quarter of a year.
 This is primarily managed by investments in listed shares and hedge funds.
-Note 16 has more information about Ferd's loan facilities, including an overview of due dates of the debt.
+Note 16 in the parent company's accounts has more information about Ferd's loan facilities, including an overview of due dates of the debt.